bcgov/shinyssdtools/paper/paper.md

 # Summary

-`shinyssdtools` is a Shiny [@shiny] web application for fitting Species Sensitivity Distributions (SSDs).
+`shinyssdtools` is a Shiny [@shiny] web application and R package for fitting Species Sensitivity Distributions (SSDs).
+It has been internationally adopted by Canadian and Australian governments.
-The application provides a Graphical User Interface (GUI) to the `ssdtools` R package [@ssdtools].

 SSDs are used to estimate the concentration of a chemical that affects a certain percentage (typically 5%) of the species considered [@posthuma_species_2001].
-The `ssdtools` R package allows model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@ssdtools].
+The `ssdtools` R package [@ssdtools] allows model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@ssdtools].

+`shinyssdtools` provides access to the core functionality in the `ssdtools` R package, and the following functionality in addition: translation to French; generation of R code to reproduce results from a session; further customization of plot and table outputs; download of tables and plot outputs.

 ### Graphical User Interface

-The `shinyssdtools` web app, which is available in French or English, provides access to the core functionality of `ssdtools` via five navigational tabs.
+The `shinyssdtools` web application has five navigational tabs:

 1. Data
    - Upload a dataset or enter data manually.